 In order to support the Belle II physics program at the intensity frontier, significantly more data than that collected at the first generation B-factories is needed.
-The ultimate goal of Belle II is to analyse 50 ab^{-1} of data.
+The ultimate goal of Belle II is to collect $50~\rm ab^{-1}$ of data.
 This will be possible due to the major upgrade of the KEKB accelerator facility, in Tsukuba, Japan4.
 To achieve a much higher luminosity, a number of accelerator components have been replaced.
-This includes a new positron source and damping ring, new beam pipes and bellows, and a sophisticated new superconduction final focus quadrupole magnets near the interaction point (IP), as well as the upgraded Belle II detector.
-With these modifications, the design lumonosity of the new SuperKEKB accelerator is 8×10^{35} cm-2s-1, 40 times greater than that of KEKB.
+This includes a new positron source and damping ring, new beam pipes and bellows, and sophisticated new final-focus quadrupole magnets near the interaction point (IP), as well as the upgraded Belle II detector.
+With these modifications, the design luminosity of the new SuperKEKB accelerator is $8 \times 10^{35}~\rm cm^{-2}s^{-1}$, 40 times greater than that of KEKB.

-In order to achieve this design luminosity, SuperKEKB uses the nanobeam scheme5, in which the luminosity is greatly increased by reducing the beam size to the order of a few hundred atomic layers.
-Other modifications include a reduction in the beam asymetry and therefore a reduction of the center-of-mass (CM) boost by nearly a factor of two relative to that at KEKB.
+In order to achieve this design luminosity, SuperKEKB will make use of the nanobeam scheme5, in which the luminosity is greatly increased by reducing the beam size to the order of a few hundred atomic layers.
+Other modifications include a reduction in the beam asymmetry and therefore a reduction of the center-of-mass (CM) boost by nearly a factor of two relative to that at KEKB.
 This improves the hermiticity of the detector, but makes measurements of time-dependent CPV (TDCPV) more challenging.
-However, the improved vertexing capabilities of Belle II should compensate for this.
+However, the improved vertexing capabilities of the upgraded Belle II detector should compensate for this effect.